-I’ve only been to about 10% of the total communities in existence.
+I’ve only been to about 10-15% of all communities in existence.
 With that in mind, here’s my best shot at choosing seven.

 There isn’t any hard science here or deep conclusions to be drawn from this post, just my impressions and why I chose these places.
 In no particular order:

-1. Rexford, Montana— this is the only place on this list I haven’t been to.
+So right off the bat, this is the only place on this list I haven’t been to.
 It’s hard not to include Rexford, though, when you hear what others have said.
 Grand vistas of the Kootenai National Forest in a tucked-away corner of Big America.

-For me Kalona typifies the established midwestern Amish community – it’s small enough that everyone can still just about know (or know of) everyone else, but with a long history and sense of place.
+For me Kalona typifies the well-established midwestern Amish community – it’s small enough that everyone can still just about know (or know of) everyone else, but with a long history and sense of place.
 Beyond the strictly visual, this choice is more about the feel of a place than any of the others here.